 - If you still have symptoms after isolating for 5 days, stay home until you feel better and then start your 5 days of wearing a mask at all times.

 WHERE SHOULD I TEST?

-- At-home tests are difficult to come by, right now.
-If you are lucky, you can buy them at major pharmacies (e.g. Walgreens, CVS, Rite Aid), or order from Amazon and other online sites.
+- At-home tests can be purchased locally at major pharmacies (e.g. Walgreens, CVS, Rite Aid), or order online.

 HOW DO I KNOW IF THE TESTING SITE IS A SCAMMER?